 And that is done by tugging at some strong emotion – using crisis, doom, sensation, controversy, crime, sex – hysteria of some sort.
 Something that would cause you to stick more and seek more.
 You don’t read the news and assimilate information – you consume the news, and the news consumes you.
 Think about it!

 2. Because news on these platforms is (almost always) headlined negatively.
 And that doesn’t help.
 It is neither factual nor helpful.
 I don’t read newspapers doesn’t mean I don’t read news.
 But I get news that I seek (and not whatever is served) and I get it from sources that may be boring but are generally more accurate.

-So, while every CAT coaching expert, online or offline, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully dismiss both suggestions from these CAT Coaching experts.
+So, while every CAT coaching expert, online or offline, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully disagree with both suggestions from these CAT Coaching experts as being absolutely necessary.

 Even if you do follow their advice – be aware of what you are getting into and be sure you don’t want to pursue better ways of doing it.
 Then, you should be ok.

 And oh, l almost forgot adding this – I did make it through IIM Bangalore too.
 But I preferred IIM Cal.
 Why?
 Well, strange reasons again – will share with you someday soon.